 Brooklyn in New York

-Williamsburg in Brooklyn is a hip neighborhood where the atmosphere is defined by a mix of old, battered buildings and modern new constructions.
+Williamsburg in Brooklyn is a hip neighbourhood where the atmosphere is defined by a mix of old, battered buildings and modern new constructions.
 The street scene is not dominated by large chains so you will mainly find authentic restaurants, shops, and coffee shops.
 As you walk through Williamsburg, you will also regularly come across beautiful graffiti art.
 Williamsburg is also known for its breweries, so those who love a locally brewed beer and a bite to eat with the locals should definitely check it out.

 Brooklyn Heights is where you end up walking or cycling across the Brooklyn Bridge from Manhattan to Brooklyn.
-Right on the waterfront is Brooklyn Bridge Park, the park with perhaps the most beautiful view of the Manhattan skyline.
-Here you can enjoy a walk or picnic, afterward, it is worthwhile to walk through the rest of the neighborhood.
+Right on the waterfront in Brooklyn Bridge Park, the park with perhaps the most beautiful view of the Manhattan skyline.
+Here you can enjoy a walk or picnic, afterward, it is worthwhile to walk through the rest of the neighbourhood.
 In Brooklyn Heights, you will find attractive streets with the famous brownstone houses.
 Is it time to get something to eat?
 Then I recommend a fresh wood oven pizza at Grimaldi’s.

 Would you like to explore Brooklyn Heights and combine this with a special cultural experience?
 Then the Brooklyn Gospel Tour is for you.
-Stroll past the neighborhood’s beautiful houses, enjoy views of Manhattan, and end the tour with a live gospel performance by the Grammy Award-winning choir at the famous Brooklyn Tabernacle.
+Stroll past the neighbourhood’s beautiful houses, enjoy views of Manhattan, and end the tour with a live gospel performance by the Grammy Award-winning choir at the famous Brooklyn Tabernacle.